fluidself/fluidself.org/_books/self-help/the-slight-edge.md

 **Completion:** Every incomplete promise, commitment and agreement saps your strength, because it blocks your momentum, inhibits your ability to move forward, to progress and improve.
 Incomplete things keep calling you back to the past to take care of them.

-**Habit**

 **Reflection:** Being productive and being busy are not necessarily the same thing.
 Doing things won't create your success; doing the right things will.
 Were those actions productive?
 Did you take a step forward?

 **Celebration:** Keep your Slight Edge activities, your right choices and incremental successes, right out in the open where you can see them and celebrate them.
 Acknowledge those steps, no matter how small or insignificant they may seem at the time.

 **Continuous Learning:** Book smarts, street smarts.
 Learning by study, learning by doing.
 Read about it, apply it, see it in action, take that practical experience back to my reading, deepen my understanding, take that deeper understanding back to my activity ... it's a never-ending cycle, each aspect of learning feeding the other.

 **Course Correction:** Once you know the Slight Edge, you know that in getting from point A to point B you'll be off track most of the time.
-And you know that it's the adjustments--those little, seemingly insignificant corrections in direction--that have the most power in your life.
+And you know that it's the adjustments—those little, seemingly insignificant corrections in direction—that have the most power in your life.

 **Kaizen:** Plan, Do, Review.